-This mini pancakes recipe is the perfect weekend breakfast/brunch, when you want a special sweet treat to start your day.
+This mini pancakes with Biscoff recipe is the perfect weekend breakfast/brunch, when you want a special sweet treat to start your day.

 The recipe came from two sources of inspiration: silver dollar pancakes (tiny fluffy American pancakes) and the trending Tik Tok pancakes.